Polavaram Project: Fresh water coastal reservoir

-The off shore earth dam extending up to 8 m msl high, is in the form of two parallel dikes separated by 1000 meters gap.
-The main purpose of the twin dikes is to prevent any sea water seepage into coastal reservoir as its water level is below the sea water level.
-The water level between the dikes is always maintained minimum 2 m above the sea level by pumping fresh water from the coastal reservoir to the 1000 m gap between the dikes.
-The higher level water barrier between the two dikes fully eliminate any sea water seepage in to the coastal reservoir by establishing fresh water seepage to the sea.
-The rain water falling on the coastal reservoir area and run off water from its catchment area is adequate to cater the seepage and evaporation losses from the coastal reservoir.
+The offshore earth dam extending up to 8 m msl high, is in the form of two parallel dikes separated by 1000 meters gap.
+The main purpose of the twin dikes is to prevent any sea water seepage into the coastal reservoir as its water level is below the sea water level.
+The water level between the dikes is always maintained at a minimum of 2 m above sea level by pumping fresh water from the coastal reservoir to the 1000 m gap between the dikes.
+The higher level water barrier between the two dikes eliminates any seawater seepage into the coastal reservoir by establishing freshwater seepage to the sea.
+The rainwater falling on the coastal reservoir area and runoff water from its catchment area is adequate to cater to the seepage and evaporation losses from the coastal reservoir.
 The 180 km long, 1000 m gap between the two dikes is also used as deep water mega harbor for shipping, ship breaking, ship building, etc. For shipping purpose, the breakwater outer dike facing the sea is envisaged with few locks fitted with twin gates for access to the open sea.
-The top surface of inner dike would serve as access to the main land from the mega harbor with rail and road links.
+The top surface of the inner dike would serve as access to the mainland from the mega harbor with rail and road links.
 The coastal reservoir whose full reservoir water level (FRL) is at 0.0 m msl, would also reduce drastically the cyclone damage and flooding in coastal areas of West Godavari, Krishna, Guntur and Prakasam districts.
-It would also greatly improve the irrigated coastal lands drainage in these districts.
+It would also greatly improve the irrigated coastal land drainage in these districts.
 The coastal reservoir area can also be used for locating floating solar power plants to generate the needed water pumping power.
 The dikes are built by dredging sand and clay from the nearby shallow sea bed to reduce the construction cost.
-Nearly 1850 tmcft water of Godavari and Krishna flood waters can be utilized for irrigation, etc. requirements with this fresh water coastal reservoir.
+Nearly 1850 tmcft of water of Godavari and Krishna flood waters can be utilized for irrigation, etc. requirements with this freshwater coastal reservoir.